Skip to content

 Troubleshooting Voice Access Issues

 If a command is not recognized, check your microphone settings.
 Ensure you are speaking clearly and that background noise is minimal.
 If the command fails, verify the path or action you assigned is correct.
-Heads up: Some system-level changes might need admin privileges to work correctly.
+Note: Some system-level changes might require administrator privileges to work correctly.

 Summary

-Custom voice shortcuts in Windows 11 make your computer easier to use hands-free.
+Custom voice shortcuts in Windows 11 make your computer easier to use without needing your hands.

 Reference: Official Microsoft Voice Access Command List